 The company’s co-founder and CEO, Doug Confer, is a steward of the land.
 He was raised on a farm in rural upstate New York where he gained an appreciation for the land and the plants and creatures that thrive upon it.
 It’s an appreciation that he carries with him to this day: He still lives on that spread and, through the years, has developed it into a wildlife haven where he maintains woodlots and pastures.
 He has also built three large ponds which are frequented by all sorts of rare migrating birds.

 His son, Bob, has followed a similar path.
 He, too, has a keen interest in the environment.
 His first job was as the Nature Director at the Boy Scouts of America’s Camp Dittmer.
 He has aided various programs in the mapping and tracking of birds, reptiles and amphibians in New York State and he has led many elementary school students on nature walks.
-For years, he wrote a weekly nature column called “Exploring the Niagara Frontier” — each week it highlighted a specific animal, plant, hiking trail or natural attraction found in Western New York.
+Bob writes a weekly nature column for the Wellsville Sun called “Exploring the Western New York Wilds” — each week it highlights a specific animal, plant, hiking trail or natural attraction.
 In recent years, he has maintained a very popular daily social media post (#Nature365) in which he shares a photo and facts about local plants and animals.
 Bob owns a track of wild forest in the Allegheny Mountains of New York that is carefully managed to support its own diverse and fragile ecosystem that includes orchids, boreal songbirds, bears, and salamanders.

 This is a mindset that the Confers have applied to their business.
 They have instituted a consistent, concerted effort to minimize their environmental impact.